section-engineering-education/engineering-education/articles/grid-search/index.md

 #### Cross Validation

 We have mentioned that cross-validation is used to evaluate the performance of the models.
-It is crucial that we have a refresher on this technique.
+We must have a refresher on this technique.
 Cross-validation measures how a model generalizes to an independent dataset.
 We use cross-validation to get a good estimate of how well a predictive model performs.
 With this method, we have a pair of datasets: an independent dataset and a training dataset.
 We can partition a single dataset to yield the two sets.
 These partitions are of the same size and are referred to as folds.
 A model in consideration is trained on all folds, bar one.
 The excluded fold is used to then test the model.
 This process is repeated until all folds are used as the test set.
 The average performance of the model on all folds is then used to estimate the model’s performance.
 In a technique known as the k-fold cross-validation, a user specifies the number of folds, represented by $k$.
 This means that when $k=5$, there are 5 folds.